-Since six of the eight pseudogenes are in a small cluster (Fig. 8E, 6 of 14 genes in cluster 2), the other genes in this cluster could potentially be targets of regulation without specific downstream regulation or be co-regulated sensors of pseudogene RNA levels.
-Two PIRE proteins (PIRE-3/E01G4.5 and PIRE-5/K02E2.6) are also present in this cluster.
-Another gene Y47H10A.5 encodes a protein with similarity to decapping nuclease (Foldseek, E-value < 0.05) and is targeted by miR-243 (67), leading to RDE-1-dependent small RNA production (67,68).
-Since, the Y47H10A.5 protein is predicted to interact with multiple regulators of RNA silencing (Fig. 8F, Table S2, Fig. S7, and Movies S89 to S93), we refer to it as PIRE-9.
+PIRE-5/K02E2.6) are also present in this cluster.
+Another gene Y47H10A.5 encodes a protein with similarity to decapping nuclease (Foldseek, E-value <0.05) and is targeted by miR-243 (67), leading to RDE-1-dependent small RNA production (67,68).
+Since the Y47H10A.5 protein is predicted to interact with multiple regulators of RNA silencing (Figure 8F, Supplementary Table S2, Supplementary Figure S7 and Supplementary Movies S89-S93), we designate it as PIRE-9.

-There is a large overlap between a set of genes that require HRDE-1 for downregulation (67 genes in both replicates from worms grown at 15° C (69)) and genes in a single cluster (Fig. 8F, 20 of 64 genes in cluster 3).
-One possible explanation for this abundance and clustering could be that hrde-1-dependent gene lists are among the most numerous generated by the field and/or included in our analysis (42 of 398 lists).
-Alternatively, genes that are subject to HRDE-1-dependent silencing could be extensively regulated by many other regulators and require this additional downregulation for fitness - i.e., overexpression of these genes is detrimental.
+There is a large overlap between a set of genes that require HRDE-1 for downregulation [67 genes in both replicates from worms grown at $15^{\circ}C(69)$ and genes in a single cluster (Figure 8F, 20 of 64 genes in cluster 3).
+One possible explanation for this abundance and clustering could be that hrde-1dependent gene lists are among the most numerous generated by the field and/or included in our analysis (42 of 398 lists).
+Alternatively, genes that are subject to HRDE-1-dependent silencing could be extensively regulated by many other regulators and require this additional downregulation for fitnessi.e. overexpression of these genes is detrimental.
 Consistent with this possibility, loss of HRDE-1 results in progressive sterility that can be reversed by restoring HRDE-1 activity (69).
-Also, as expected for the use of HRDE-1 downstream of SID-1, genes upregulated using sid-1 (18 genes in animals lacking sid-1 (16)) overlap with genes in the same cluster (Fig. 8F and Table S2, 4 of 64 in cluster 3).
+Also, as expected for the use of HRDE-1 downstream of SID-1, genes downregulated using sid-1 [18 genes up in animals lacking sid-1 (16)] overlap with genes in the same cluster (Figure 8F and Supplementary Table S2, 4 of 64 in cluster 3).

-In addition to these hypotheses, how interacting with PIRE proteins modulates the functions of known regulators of RNA silencing could be experimentally tested (Table S3).
+In addition to these hypotheses, how interacting with PIRE proteins modulates the functions of known regulators of RNA silencing could be experimentally tested (Supplementary Table S3).
 Future studies by labs working on multiple aspects of RNA silencing in C. elegans have the potential to test and enrich the classification of the regulated yet understudied genes revealed here, including by identifying many more PIRE proteins.